nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Only full words will be matched e.g. “Java” will not match “Javascript”
 * Persons matching at least one keyword will be returned (i.e. OR search). e.g. “SQL Python” will return “SQL Quiz, Python Assignment”
+* Searching allows multiple keywords e.g: "Final Assignment" will match with "Final Assignment part 1" and "Final Assignment part 2".
+Use of multiple search keys must be delimited by space.
+Using example above.
+"FinalAssignment" will not match "Final Assignment part 1".

 Examples: